YA2IR/json_parser/readme.md

     - the class that is responsible for parsing the tokens, i.e., making sure they are syntactically correct and converting them into a Python representation

 ## Limitation
--It lacks a more specific error handling (no detailed exceptions)
+- It lacks a more specific error handling (no detailed exceptions)